Hermit Tarot Card Meaning

 For the querent, however, this is a special time.
 Like an artist who hides away for days then emerges to paint a masterpiece, this quiet time allows all the pieces to fall into place.
 Their minds are alive, and they can see things they weren't able to see before.
 So go ahead and encourage them to take late night drives, long walks, hide in their room or go on retreat for a month.
 When they come back, they'll have a new understanding of the world, of their lives, and of themselves.
 It'll be the best thing for them, and for everyone else.

 Learn the Hermit tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.